bcdannyboy/STOC-D/README.md

 STOC'D Implements robust parallel algorithms to optimize performance and speed up computations, leveraging the power of modern multi-core processors to handle complex calculations efficiently.
 While this helps reduce the time required for simulations, it requires significant computational resources to run efficiently.

-With a 32 Core vCPU, STOC'D can process ~250M simulations in ~10 minutes.
+With a 32 Core vCPU, all 25 volatility measures, only Kuo_Heston and CGMY_Heston simulation models enabled, and 1000 simulations per model, 100,000 spreads (i.e. SPY 5-45 DTE) takes approximately 4 hours to complete.

 ### Data Fetching